webix-hub/gitbook-webix-jet/migration.md

 ### Migrating views

 Jet 1.x can recognize old configuration objects and use them correctly, so you will need not change anything in a common case.
-There are still some scenarious when you will need to change the code
+There are still some scenarios when you will need to change the code

 #### View has "app" as dependency